National Railway Museum, Port Adelaide

 The National Railway Museum, Port Adelaide, South Australia is the largest under-cover railway museum in Australia.
-More than 100 major exhibits, mainly from the South Australian Railways (SAR) and Commonwealth Railways and their successor, Australian National, are displayed at its 3.5 ha site.
+More than 100 major exhibits, mainly from the South Australian Railways (SAR), Commonwealth Railways (CR) and their successor, Australian National (AN), are displayed at its 3.5 ha site.
 A large archival collection of photographs of those railways and records created by them is also managed by the museum.
-The museum operates with a large number of volunteers.
+The museum is a self-funded, registered not-for-profit, volunteer-managed organisation that occasionally receives government grants for special projects.
+Apart from the duties of three paid staff members, all of its activities are conducted by more than 150 volunteers.

+On 10 May 2026, Adelaide Metro 3000 class railcar no. 3116 (left) is about to arrive at thePort Dock railway station on a regular timetable service.
+Over the National Railway Museum fence, preserved ex-South Australian Railways 300 class "Red Hen" railcar no. 321, on a "special events day" run, is also approaching the museum's platform collocated at the station.

 History

 Locomotive Peronne hauls a special train on narrow-gauge – 1067 mm – track at the museum; track on the left is for miniature train rides around the site.

 Mile End, 1964–1988

-In 1963, a group of rail preservationists asked the South Australian Railways Commissioner to allocate land near the site of the former Mile End locomotive depot to hold a small collection of withdrawn steam locomotives.
-The first locomotive arrived in 1964 and in 1970 the site opened as the Mile End Railway Museum.
-Only a few exhibits were under cover and the effects of weather took their toll; an alternative, under-cover venue was sought.
+In 1963, a group of rail preservationists, alarmed at the scrapping of steam locomotives which had served South Australia for many decades, set about saving, restoring and maintaining many of the historic vehicles in the Museum today.
+They asked John Fargher the South Australian Railways Commissioner, to allocate land near the site of the former Mile End locomotive depot to hold their small collection.
+The first locomotive arrived in 1964 and in 1970 the site opened as the Mile End Railway Museum, albeit on a fully voluntary basis and on only two afternoons a month.
+Unfortunately, only a few exhibits were under cover and the effects of weather took their toll.
+An alternative, under-cover venue was sought.